Frequently Asked Questions

 The ministry operates provincial and demonstration schools throughout Ontario for deaf, blind, deaf-blind, and severely learning disabled students, as well as those with attention deficit hyperactivity disorder (ADHD).
 Residential programs are offered at the schools Monday to Friday, for students who live too far from school to travel daily.
-For a list of provincial and demonstration schools please click here.

 What is SEAC?

 The Special Education Advisory Committee (SEAC) advises Rainbow District School Board on matters related to special education.
 The majority of SEAC members are volunteer representatives from parent and community associations.
 Two Board Trustees also sit on the committee.
 SEAC includes representatives from the following association members:

 - Down Syndrome Association of Sudbury